-- COVID-19 often causes a sore throat.
-Here are some tips on treating it: - Age over 1 year: Can sip warm fluids such as chicken broth or apple juice.
+- Here are some tips on treating a sore throat: - Age over 1 year: Can sip warm fluids such as chicken broth or apple juice.
 Some children prefer cold foods such as popsicles or ice cream. - Age over 6 years: Can also suck on hard candy or lollipops.
 Butterscotch seems to help. - Age over 8 years: Can also gargle.
 Use warm water with a little table salt added.
 A liquid antacid can be added instead of salt.
 Use Mylanta or the store brand.
-No prescription is needed. - Pain medicine: Use if pain interferes with swallowing.
+No prescription is needed.

+• Pain medicine: Use if pain interferes with swallowing.
 Not needed for mild pain.